Suv4o/personal-blog-2023/content/2022/10/10/nestjs-current-user-custom-decorator.md

 ![Landing Image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1665138447/blog/nestjs-current-user-custom-decorator/nestjs-current-user-custom-decorator)

 > This blog article is a continuation from the previous blog article about Nest.js Authorisation with Firebase Auth.
 If you have’t read that article you will not be able to follow along.
-The previous article can be found at the following [link](https://www.trpkovski.com/2022/10/07/nestjs-authorisation-with-firebase-auth/).
+The previous article can be found at the following <a href="https://www.trpkovski.com/2022/10/07/nestjs-authorisation-with-firebase-auth/" target="_blank" rel="noopener noreferrer">link</a>.

 In this article we will be using custom route decorators in Nest.
 We will be creating our own `@CurrentUser` decorator and use it in the module controllers anytime we want to get the current logged user.
 Let’s have a look at how we can achieve this.